Matrix Decomposition and Applications: Connection to Tridiagonal Decomposition

-As a final result in this section, we state a theorem giving the tridiagonal decomposition of a symmetric matrix with special eigenvalues. \begin{theoremHigh}[Tridiagonal Decomposition for Nonnegative Eigenvalues] Suppose $n\times n$ symmetric matrix $\bA$ has nonnegative eigenvalues, then there exists a matrix $\bZ$ such that
+As a final result in this section, we present a theorem that provides the tridiagonal decomposition of a symmetric matrix with nonnegative eigenvalues. \begin{theoremHigh}[Tridiagonal decomposition for nonnegative eigenvalues] Let $\bA$ be an $n\times n$ symmetric matrix with nonnegative eigenvalues.
+Then, there exists a matrix $\bZ$ such that